On the fields of definition of genus-one covers of $\mathbb{P}^1$: Covers of genus one

 Otherwise the cover is ramified and $X_0$ has genus zero.
 Then it has a point over a quadratic extension of the field of moduli and the statement follows from Corollary \ref{cor1} of Proposition \ref{prop4}.\end{proof}

 As we are looking for covers with an arbitrary large degree of a field of definition over the field of moduli, we may restrict ourselves to the first case of Proposition \ref{prop7}.
-Now we show how the first case of Proposition \ref{prop7} can be reduced to lifting of some cohomological class.
-First we prove that the field of moduli of an isogeny does not change when the base is replaced by its torsor.
+In the rest of this section we show how the first case of Proposition \ref{prop7} can be reduced to the lifting of some cohomological class.

+Let $C$ be a curve over $\algK$.
+In order to define an action of the Galois group $\Gal(\algK/M)$ on the category of covers of $C$ we need to fix an $M$-model of $C$ and the resulting action depends on the chosen model.
+Therefore, the absolute field of modui of a cover $f:X\to C$ also depends on the chosen $M$-model of $C$.
+However, we prove that the absolute field of moduli of an isogeny of elliptic curves does not change when the base curve is replaced by any of its torsors.